Cayla George

-Cayla George (née Francis; born 1 May 1989) is an Australian professional basketball player.
+Cayla George (born 1 May 1989) is an Australian professional basketball player.
 She has played in the Women's National Basketball League (WNBL) and Women's National Basketball Association (WNBA).
 In 2022, she won her fourth WNBL championship.
 In 2023, she was named WNBL Most Valuable Player and won a WNBA championship.

 George made her Opals debut in 2008 and played at the 2020 Tokyo Olympics.
 At the 2024 Summer Olympics she earned a bronze medal with the Australian team.

 She currently sits on the board of the Australian Basketball Players' Association.

 Early life

 George was born on 1 May 1989 in Mount Barker, South Australia.
 Her mother, older sister and half sister live in South Australia, while her father lives in Cairns.
 She lived with her father in Fiji for four months during 2001.

 George is 194 cm tall The WNBL lists her height at 192 cm though The Advertiser of Adelaide, list her height as 193 cm and Logan Thunder and FIBA lists her height as 192 cm.

 George started out playing netball, but ultimately chose basketball because she preferred the contact aspect of the sport.